Hornets vs. Wizards Prediction & Picks - November 10

 Hornets Performance Insights

+- Charlotte grabs 43.7 rebounds per game and concede 43.1 boards, ranking 18th and 10th, respectively, in the league.

-- At 25.4 assists per game, the Hornets are 16th in the league.
+- This season the Hornets are ranked 16th in the league in assists at 25.4 per game.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.